 A floating IP could be used for this purpose if utilizing an external network.

-For more information on external networks, refer to Networking with Neutron - Basic Concepts.
+For more information on external networks, refer to Networking - Basic Concepts.

-For guidance with installing the OpenStack CLI client on your machine, refer to Installing OpenStack CLI Clients.
+For guidance with installing the CLI client on your machine, refer to Installing PMO CLI Clients.